 For those without developer resources, though, it's still possible to create stunning multimedia stories with interactive maps, charts, and graphs.
 With Shorthand, anyone can create a powerful data visualisation using several static images.

 This was the approach taken by Stuff in their story on Jacinda Ardern's 2020 landslide election victory in New Zealand.
 With some nice graphic design, they created an impressive and reader-friendly summary of the scope of the win.

 'Show, don't tell' is probably the most common piece of storytelling advice — and it's likely one you've already heard.
 For visual storytelling, this means allowing your reader to engage with visual elements without forcing a reaction.

 One common mistake is to use images to simply repeat what is already explained in the text.
 In the best visual stories, the text and visual element work harmoniously in concert.

 Another common mistake is being too forceful with your calls-to-action.
-While clicks and conversions are key metrics for most digital marketers, it's important that these elements don't detract from the immersive experience of your visual story.
+While clicks and conversions are key metrics for most digital marketers, it's important that these elements don't detract from the immersive experience of your brand story.

 One example of subtle and powerful design comes from the Sydney Opera House.
 With haunting photos, the team tells a beautiful and moving story of a great institution made empty by the COVID-19 pandemic.